Manu Trigueros

-He has spent his entire professional career with Villarreal, making a club record of over 425 total appearances and winning the UEFA Europa League in 2021.
+He spent the majority of his career with Villarreal, making a club record of 477 total appearances and winning the UEFA Europa League in 2021.

-Career
+Club career

 Early career

 Born in Talavera de la Reina, Toledo, Castilla-La Mancha, Trigueros began playing football for his local team Talavera CF. While playing in a nationwide tournament for his autonomous community, he was courted by several leading clubs, and chose FC Barcelona; he struggled to be picked in his only year as an under-18 in La Masia.
-He then moved to Real Murcia, making his senior debut with the reserves and being released in June 2010 following the main squad's relegation from the Segunda División.
+He then moved to Real Murcia CF, making his senior debut with the reserves and being released in June 2010 following the main squad's relegation from Segunda División.

 Villarreal

 Subsequently, Trigueros signed for Villarreal CF, being assigned to the C team.
 He made his official debut with Villarreal B on 4 June 2011, playing 30 minutes as a substitute for Fofo in a 2–1 away loss against Real Betis on the last day of the second-tier season.
 On 11 February 2012 he scored his first goal in a 3–1 defeat at CE Sabadell FC, being relatively played during the season but suffering relegation – even though the side finished in 12th position – as the first team had also dropped down a level in La Liga.

 In June 2012, Trigueros was definitely promoted to the main squad.
 He contributed 36 games and three goals as the Yellow Submarine won instant promotion; his 15th appearance activated a clause that paid €100,000 to Murcia.

 Trigueros made his maiden appearance in the top flight on 19 August 2013, coming on as a 53rd-minute substitute for Tomás Pina in 3–2 away victory over UD Almería.
 As a starter, he scored his first goal in the competition, his team's second in the 3–1 home defeat of CA Osasuna on 3 February 2014.
-That October, his contract was extended from 2017 to 2019; in November 2016, a new deal tied him to the club until 2022.
+That October, his contract was extended from 2017 to 2019; in November 2016, a new deal tied him to Villarreal until 2022.

 On 21 May 2017, Trigueros scored in a 3–1 win at local rivals Valencia CF on the last day of the season, securing fifth place and qualification for the UEFA Europa League.
 He netted his first in that continental competition on 19 October, as the team fought back for a 2–2 group stage draw with SK Slavia Prague at the Estadio de la Cerámica.
 On 23 December, in another derby at Mestalla, he was sent off for the first time in his career in a 1–0 victory.